7RST1/Skoleklokka/README.md

 ## To install:
 1. Clone to PC
-2. Change auth key in the auth.json file to your own test bot at Discord Developer Portal
+2. Add an auth key in a auth.json file to your own test bot at Discord Developer Portal
 3. Install depenancies (discord.js): `npm install discord.js @discordjs/opus webuntis`

 ## Customize and set up: